A History Of Baseball Cards

 Aside from the T-206 set and other tobacco cards released during this era, other popular issues from the early part of the 1900s include the 1914-1915 Cracker Jack Cards (aka E145 set) and the E90-E91 American Caramel cards issued from 1909 to 1911.

-With the American involvement in World War I (1914-1918), most tobacco card production was grounded, mostly due to a lack of availability of materials.
+With American involvement in World War I (1914-1918), most tobacco card production was grounded, mostly due to a lack of materials.
 Other candy and gum cards (E-Cards) and strip cards (W cards) picked up the slack.

 The Roaring 30’s